Riellima/Whitelist-Dapp/README.md

 Implementation of a "whitelist dapp" using [LearnWeb3Dao](https://learnweb3.io/) tutorial

 ## Context
-We'll be launching your NFT collection named `Crypto Devs`.
-We want to give our early supporters access to a whitelist for our collection, so here you are creating a whitelist dapp for `Crypto Devs`
+We'll be launching our NFT collection named `Crypto Devs`.
+We want to give our early supporters access to a whitelist for our collection.

 ![](https://i.imgur.com/zgY0TGo.png)